jay-o-sullivan/graphic-shop/README.md

-# GraphicShop - Freelance Graphic Design Service Platform
+# GraphicShop

-GraphicShop is a full-featured web application for selling graphic design services.
-Clients can browse a portfolio, request quotes, place orders for custom designs, and make payments.
-Designers can manage orders, upload completed work, and build their portfolio.
+A professional graphic design services platform built with Node.js, Express, and EJS.

 ## Features

-- User authentication (register, login, password reset)
 - Portfolio showcase with categorized design examples
-- Automated price calculator
-- Secure payment processing with Stripe
-- Order management system
-- Admin dashboard for managing orders and portfolio
+- Service descriptions and pricing
-- Email notifications
+- Request quote functionality
-- Responsive design for all device sizes
+- Responsive design for all screen sizes

-## Tech Stack

-- Backend: Node.js with Express
-- Frontend: HTML, CSS, JavaScript, EJS templates
-- Database: MySQL with Sequelize ORM
-- Payment Processing: Stripe
-- Email Service: Nodemailer

-## Prerequisites

-- Node.js (v14 or higher)
-- MySQL (v5.7 or higher)
-- npm (v6 or higher)

 ## Installation